Considered

 You May Also Like

-I agree with Tyler.
-The best fitness tracker for lifting weights is the Garmin Forerunner 935.
+Imo the best fitness tracker for lifting weights is the Garmin Forerunner 935.

 I’ve been a fan of fitness trackers for a while now and from my experience, Fitbit for weightlifting works best for me.